amd/HPCTrainingDock/README.md

-# Docker Training Container Setup Instructions
+# 1. Synopsis
+Welcome to AMD's training environment repo!

+Here, you will have the option to build and run a Docker container on which you will find a rich variety of AMD GPU software for you to test and experiment with.
+Alternative to the Docker container, we also provide the option to install the aforementioned AMD GPU software on a bare system, through a series of installation scripts.
+Currently, we are only supporting an Ubuntu operating system (OS), but work is underway to add support for other operating systems as well.
+Note that we provide the option to test the bare system install before you deploy it, using a Docker container.
+Details are provided next.

-This version of the Training Container is for workstations and data center GPUs.
-Specifically, it is tested on Radeon 6800XT graphics card and MI200 series and MI300A data center GPUs.
+This version of the training environment is for workstations and data center GPUs.
+Specifically, it has been tested on Radeon 6800XT graphics card and MI200 series and MI300A data center GPUs.

+# 2. Training Environment Setup Instructions
+We currently provide two options for the setup of the training environment: a Docker container, and a bare system install.
+The latter can be tested with a Docker container before deployment.

-## Training Docker Container Build Steps
+## 2.1 Training Docker Container Build Steps

-These instructions will setup a container on `localhost` and assume that Docker is installed, your userid is part of the Docker group and you can issue Docker commands without `sudo`.
+These instructions will setup a container on `localhost` and assume that:
+1. Docker is installed.
+2. Your userid is part of the Docker group.
+3. You can issue Docker commands without `sudo`.

 <!-- If you need to use `sudo`, you will need to modify the command below to look for Docker images that start with ***root*** instead of a userid (such as amdtrain).-->

-### 1. Building the Four Images of the Container
+### 2.1.1  Building the Four Images of the Container
-This container is set up to use Ubuntu 22.04 as OS, and will build four different images called `rocm`, `omnitrace`,  `omniperf` and `training`.
+The Docker container is set up to use Ubuntu 22.04 as OS, and will build four different images called `rocm`, `omnitrace`,  `omniperf` and `training`.
-The version of ROCm is 6.1.0, and several compilers and other dependencies will be built as part of the images setup.
+The version of ROCm is 6.1.0, and several compilers and other dependencies will be built as part of the images setup (more on this later).
 First, clone this repo and go into the folder where the Docker build script lives:

 ```bash
 git clone --recursive git@github.com:amd/HPCTrainingDock.git